RI on track to finish budget year with $610 million surplus

 Codega’s report indicates that the state finished the last fiscal year, which ended June 30, with a surplus of $480 million.
 That was due in part to $244 million in pandemic-related reimbursements expected from the Federal Emergency Management Agency (FEMA).

-That $480 million surplus for last year is the foundation of the projected $610 million surplus in the current budget year, since the extra money carries over from year to year.
+Last year’s $480 million surplus is now the foundation of the current budget year’s newly projected surplus of $610 million, since the extra money carries over from year to year.
 Tax revenue is also coming in considerably higher than projected back in May, and overall state spending is below forecast so far.

 Rhode Island isn’t alone.
 Massachusetts has begun sending out nearly $3 billion in tax refund checks to residents after soaring revenue triggered Chapter 62F, an obscure 1986 law which requires a portion of the extra money to be remitted back to citizens.